emreeldemir/Trading-Bot/README.md

 <table>
 <tr>
-<td>For more detailed information, charts and images, examine the file named "ProjectReport.pdf"</td>
+<td>For more detailed information, charts and images, examine the file named "ProjectReport.pdf".
+When you open the PDF file, do not forget to click the "More pages" button at the bottom of the page.</td>
 </tr>
 </table>